 ● Purge toy and jewelry boxes for items that are older and might not meet the current safety recommendations.

-● Avoid jewelry with batteries or at least ensure they are secure.
+● Avoid jewelry with batteries (or at least make sure the batteries are secure).

 ● Keep an eye on children playing or wearing jewelry, never leave them unattended.

-● Ask questions of retailers before purchasing jewelry products for kids.
+● Ask questions of the retailer or research online before purchasing jewelry products for kids.

-● Realize that costume or adult jewelry might pose similar health risks to children.
+● Be aware that costume or adult jewelry might pose similar health risks to children.

 ● Purchase from reliable and eco-conscious companies.

-● Look for recalled items on the CPSC website.
+● Check for recalled items on the CPSC website.